eivind-throndsen-private/touch-weather/README.md

 # Touch Weather Meteogram

 This is a hobbyist project to display the upcoming weather forecast on a Logitech Squeezebox Touch.
-The script periodically downloads a meteogram SVG from [yr.no](https://www.yr.no/) and processes it into a PNG image suitable for display on the Squeezebox Touch.
+The script periodically downloads a meteogram (a infographic that shows the weather fore cast) from [yr.no](https://www.yr.no/) and processes it into a PNG image suitable for display on the Squeezebox Touch.
 It should be possible to adapt this approach to generate weather forecast excerpts files for display on screen savers, boards etc. Please be gentle on the yr.no servers, it is a great publicly funded resource with no ad funding.
-This script fetches the SVG once every hour at night and once every 15 minutes during the day.
+This script currently fetches the forecast once every hour.

 ## Features